grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/grMLEqomlkkU5Eeinz4brIrOVCUCkJuN/README.md

 # 👋 Hi, I'm grML!

 I'm a passionate software developer with experience in both front-end and back-end development.
-I specialize in low-level programming, system administration, and full-stack web applications.
+I specialize in low-level programming (used to work on it, I am really rusty right now), system administration, and full-stack web applications.
 My goal is to continually grow my skills beyond traditional classroom learning and stay updated with the latest technologies.

 **Pronunciation:** "grML" is pronounced "Ger-Merl".